mido/mido/docs/socket_ports.rst

 To get a connection going, you must first set up a server::

-    with mido.sockets.PortServer('localhost', 8080) as server:
+    with mido.sockets.Server('localhost', 8080) as server:
         while 1:
             client_port = server.accept()
             for message in client_port: